 Palazzo Senatorio had a medieval bell tower which was located to the left of the entrance; in 1577 it was struck by lightning and it was rebuilt at the centre of the palace by Martino Longhi the Elder during the pontificate of Pope Gregory XIII.

 dei Conservatori was built in the XIIIth century to house some municipal offices and those of the guilds into which all economic activities were organized; in the XVth century it was rebuilt and it was assigned to the Conservatori, the officers appointed by the Pope to assist the Senator and who were so named because of their role in the conservation of the monuments of Rome.
-In 1563-568 the palace was redesigned by Michelangelo and Giacomo Della Porta; the fašade is remarkable for its pilasters which span two stories, rather than one as in classical architecture (see for comparison Colosseo).
+In 1563-1568 the palace was redesigned by Michelangelo and Giacomo Della Porta; the fašade is remarkable for its pilasters which span two stories, rather than one as in classical architecture (see for comparison Colosseo).
+As a matter of fact the use of a "colossal" order can be noticed in the Temple of Bacchus at Baalbek.
 This new pattern influenced the design of Palazzo Chigi Odescalchi by Gian Lorenzo Bernini.

-Michelangelo planned to complete Piazza del Campidoglio with a third palace, similar to Palazzo dei Conservatori, in order to give the square a symmetrical shape.
+Michelangelo planned to complete Piazza del Campidoglio with a third palace, similar to Palazzo dei Conservatori, in order to give the square a symmetrical aspect, i.e. that of an isosceles trapezium.
 His project, which we know from contemporary etchings, included inscribing an oval inside the square and having a star-like decoration starting from the statue of Marcus Aurelius; the oval is visible in the small 1748 map, while the star motif was completed only in 1940 (it can be seen in the Italian 50 cents Euro coin - it opens in another window).

 In Michelangelo's project the third palace should have had only an aesthetic purpose; Pope Paul III had a residence behind S. Maria di Aracoeli (its imposing tower can be seen in another plate by Vasi) and the balcony of the new palace could have been used for blessings.
 With the death of the Pope in 1549 the interest for this building subsided; a century later municipal authorities promoted its completion during the pontificate of Pope Innocent X. The interior was designed by Girolamo and Carlo Rainaldi while the fašade is similar to that of Palazzo dei Conservatori.
 The new palace did not have a specific purpose until 1734 when Pope Clement XII turned it into a museum to house the (second) Albani collection of antiquities (more on this topic in a page covering Villa Albani).